 As can be seen from the photo above and in these bed bug pictures, bed bug males and females look almost the same.
 They both have the same identifying features: 6 legs, 2 antennae, brownish-red in color, and roughly the same size at 5-7 mm in length and between 2.5-4 mm wide (the female is slightly larger than the male).

 Where the difference between male and female bed bugs is obvious is at the end of the abdomen, and this will tell you if it is a male or a female.
 The male bed bug has a pointed abdomen, more like a v-shape, and the female bed bug has a rounded abdomen, more like a u-shape.

 Bed bugs are gonochoristic, which means there are two distinct sexes, so the male and female reproductive organs are different.
 Therefore, the female needs to be fertilized by a male to reproduce.

 A common question is whether male bed bugs can lay eggs.
 The answer is no, they are not able to as they do not have the reproductive capacity.

-Once the females have reached adulthood they are able to reproduce, and they can only do this if they have had a blood meal.
+Once the females have reached adulthood, they are able to reproduce, but they can only do this if they have had a blood meal.
 In fact, both Cimex lectularius and Cimex hemipterus adults must have regular access to blood to keep reproducing.